ShotSkydiver/CorePump-Workouts/README.md

 This is an app that I worked on for a client back in my Breakpoint, LLC freelance web design business days.
 Was launched in the App Store and was intended to be the companion app for the CorePump workout equipment.

+#### Original App Store Description
+> Welcome to CorePump® Mobile.
+Whether you've just bought a brand new CorePump® machine, or are just looking to access the full potential of your existing machine, CorePump® Mobile will give you the tools you need to become a pro.
+You'll be able to access dozens of official workout videos guided by certified CorePump® trainers, and if you sign in with your CorePump® account, you'll gain access to even more content.
+Continue your journey to a better body using the simplest workout machine the world has ever seen, and the most comprehensive companion app designed for a fitness machine.

 ### App Store Screenshots